AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 ## Pass the version label to the target version

-AEM Guides allows you to pass the label of the source file to the target file.
+Experience Manager Guides allows you to pass the label of the source file to the target file.
 This will help you easily identify the source version for the translated file.

 To add the source version label in the target copy, your system administrator must enable the **Propagate source version labels to the target version** option under the **Translation** tab in **Settings**.